For Students

 Build intuition for ML systems – without needing GPU hardware.

-Whether you’re taking your first ML systems course or preparing for industry interviews, MLSys·im lets you experiment with real hardware specifications and see exactly why systems behave the way they do.
+Whether you are taking your first ML systems course or preparing for industry interviews, MLSYSIM lets you experiment with real hardware specifications and see exactly why systems behave the way they do.
+Every number comes from a real datasheet.
+Every equation is grounded in peer-reviewed literature.

 • Identify bottlenecks – Determine whether a workload is memory-bound or compute-bound on any hardware, and understand why